Message Passing Interface: Future

 Some aspects of the MPI's future appear solid; others less so.
 The MPI Forum reconvened in 2007 to clarify some MPI-2 issues and explore developments for a possible MPI-3, which resulted in versions MPI-3.0 (September 2012) and MPI-3.1 (June 2015).
+The development continued with the approval of MPI-4.0 on June 9, 2021,.
+MPI-4.1 was approved on November 2, 2023., with MPI-5.0 being approved on June 5, 2025, bringing significant new functionality; notably the addition of a standard Application Binary Interface (ABI)..

 Architectures are changing, with greater internal concurrency (multi-core), better fine-grained concurrency control (threading, affinity), and more levels of memory hierarchy.
 Multithreaded programs can take advantage of these developments more easily than single-threaded applications.
 This has already yielded separate, complementary standards for symmetric multiprocessing, namely OpenMP.
 MPI-2 defines how standard-conforming implementations should deal with multithreaded issues, but does not require that implementations be multithreaded, or even thread-safe.
 MPI-3 adds the ability to use shared-memory parallelism within a node.
 Implementations of MPI such as Adaptive MPI, Hybrid MPI, Fine-Grained MPI, MPC and others offer extensions to the MPI standard that address different challenges in MPI.

 Astrophysicist Jonathan Dursi wrote an opinion piece calling MPI obsolescent, pointing to newer technologies like the Chapel language, Unified Parallel C, Hadoop, Spark and Flink.
 At the same time, nearly all of the projects in the Exascale Computing Project build explicitly on MPI; MPI has been shown to scale to the largest machines as of the early 2020s and is widely considered to stay relevant for a long time to come.